castorini/pyserini/docs/usage-encode.md

-# Pyserini: Guide to Encode Collections
+# Pyserini: Guide to Encoding a Collection into Vectors

 ## How do I encode my own documents?